 What is Mainstreaming?

-Preparing students to transition to mainstream school environments is a key part of The Joy School's mission.
+Preparing students to transition to traditional school environments is a key part of The Joy School's mission.

-Students transition from The Joy School at different ages and grade levels.
-The timing is based on a number of factors, including:
+With most students attending The Joy School an average of three to four years, students transition from the School at different ages and grade levels; and the timing is based on a number of factors, including: